 The Mankato Public Safety Center received LEED Gold Certification on April 26th, 2013.

 In 2008, the City built a new Public Works Facility as a model for incorporating sustainable design principles in the architectural design as well as the building's operations.
 The building was designed to meet LEED certification; however, the City decided not to seek certification due to the high cost.
-The building employs occupancy sensors throughout, low-flow water fixtures; state-of-the art HVAC systems, etc.
+The building employs occupancy sensors throughout, low-flow water fixtures; state-of-the art HVAC systems, etc. Landscaping around the building includes a raingarden and natural habitats like cattails.

 Public Works Facility: Maximizes energy efficiency (30-35% better than standard construction), ground source heat pump, daylighting.
 Green construction and deconstruction (65% demolition materials and construction waste recycled).
 Low-flow water fixtures.
 Exceeds the zoning open space requirements by 10%.
 Manages close to 100% of stormwater on site via rain gardens, retention ponds, minimized building footprint, and permeable paving.
 All lighting is LED.